adambard/learnxinyminutes-docs/c.html.markdown

   using "goto" in C
   */
   typedef enum { false, true } bool;
-  // for C don't have bool as data type :( bool disaster = false;
+  // for C don't have bool as data type before C99 :( bool disaster = false;
   int i, j;
   for(i=0;i<100;++i)